 Hardeman graduated from Westmont in 1978 with a bachelor's degree in physical education.
 He earned a master's in curriculum and instruction from the College of St. Thomas in St. Paul, Minn., in 1983.

 T.J. and his wife, Cindy, live in Brea, Calif.
-They have 4 adult children - Heidi, a former 4-year basketball player at Biola; Katie, a former 4-year hoopster at Westmont; and sons Travis and Trent, who both played on Hope International's men's basketball team and played for T.J. at Troy High.
+They have four 4 adult children - Heidi, a former four-year basketball player at Biola; Katie, a former four-year hoopster at Westmont; and sons Travis and Trent, who both played on Hope International's men's basketball team and played for T.J. at Troy High.